 Honors students' academic performances are reviewed at the end of each semester (except during semesters when a student is studying abroad).
-Students who have not met the GPA, curriculum, credit load, or any other requirements of the program will be notified and subject to probation and/or dismissal from the program.
-Students must successfully complete (C- or better) HONR 1015 and 1033 (or pre-approved alternative) in their first-year fall and HONR 1016 and 1034 (or pre-approved alternative) in their first-year spring to maintain membership in the program.
+Students who have not met the curriculum, GPA, credit load, or any other requirements of the program will be notified and subject to probation and/or dismissal from the program.
+Students must successfully complete (C- or better) HONR 1015 and 1033 (or pre-approved alternative) in their first-year fall and HONR 1016 and 1034 (or pre-approved alternative) in their first-year spring in order to maintain membership in the program.
+Without exception, students who earn a grade lower than C- (or a "W" or "Z") in any of these courses will be dismissed from the program.
 Likewise, sophomore admit students must successfully complete HONR 2016 in the fall of their second year.
 Please note that UHP courses cannot be repeated under "undergraduate academic forgiveness".
 After a semester on probation, any student who does not fulfill the terms of their probation will be dismissed from the program.
 This decision is final and cannot be appealed.